jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 There is a closed-loop cooling system in the boats, powered by a small pump.
 The :ref:`ESCs <escs>` and power pod motors are cooled.

 The heat exchanger is the small aluminum tube on the underside of the boat.

+The small plastic bottle in the rear compartment is the cooling fluid resevoir.

+:ref:`Top of this page <equipment>`

+:ref:`Back to the index <index>`

 .. _wifi_router: